diragb/instazap/README.md

 ## enableLogging
 `boolean` - **OPTIONAL**

 Enable additional logs for debugging.
 Error logs are unaffected by this.

+## sleep
+`object` - **OPTIONAL**

+### randomSleepRange
+`object` - **OPTIONAL**

+Determines when how want the bot to sleep at the beginning of a sleep cycle, and how long you want it to be asleep.
+Default values work well, but feel free to play with it.

+The ranges are used to generate a random time value that is eventually used - a value betweeen 2 seconds to 1.5 minutes is chosen by default.

+### timeToNextSleepRange
+`object` - **OPTIONAL**

+Determines the time period between the bot's sleep-wake simulations.
+Default value of ranges is 30 mins to 3 hours.
+This maintains the Instagram MQTT API connection health.

 # Troubleshooting
 If the bot stops working at any time, it is probably because of the following reasons (listed in order of probability):
 1. 🚩 **Instagram flagged your account**: This requires you to login from your mobile (or any trusted device), request for an OTP and fill it.
 2. 🤕 **A malformed message was sent to Instagram**: This will pop up in the error logs.
 You may create a new issue for this.
 3. 😪  **A malformed message was forwarded to Slack**: This will pop up in the error logs.
 You may create a new issue for this.

+# Disclaimer
+Neither the author, the contributors, nor this tool (or its underlying packages) are responsible for **any** damage that you may cause to yourself or others.
+Please do not use this tool for *evil* purposes.

 # License
 MIT